Sustainable electronics: Benefits

 "Sustainable ICT will enable us to protect and enhance human health and well-being and the environment over generations while minimizing the adverse life-cycle impacts of devices, infrastructure and services."

 Electronics contain many chemicals that are known to cause issues with human health.
 A lot of these chemicals also easily seep into the environment, whether it be in soil, water or the air.
 A lot of e-waste is exported to third world countries such as China and India, where the waste is put in a landfill and the chemicals are allowed to seep into the environment.
 In the U.S. in 2011 only about 25% of e-waste was actually recycled.
 By using sustainable electronics principles, such as Green Engineering, chemicals can be prevented from entering electronics in the first place, or can be removed properly once a product has reached the end of its life cycle.

 The generation of natural bio-composites based electronics would remove the need for corrosive acids, currently used in Electronic waste recycling to recover precious metals.
 In developing countries, the use of these chemicals is very common as it is cheap, however.
 These acids, primarily hydrochloric acid and nitric acid, create massive amounts of leaching which require further processing to prevent pollution.
 Their unregulated use is harmful for both the environment and the workers that utilize it.
 The use of bio generated composites removes the need for acid digestion in the recycling process as current plastic based recycling methods suffice at collecting the recoverable metals.
+As per 2024 studies, electronic components made of bio-composites substrates have been demonstrated to drastically lower the amount of e-waste generated, providing a sustainable substitute for conventional circuit boards made of plastic.

 Green engineering is the process of using sustainable materials and methods to create products that can be used for long periods of time and can be taken apart and reused; ultimately fostering a sustainable way to build and use technology.
 Green engineering works to find solutions to the waste and hazardous materials that are frequently used in the building of technology today.
 The goals of green engineering are to use materials that will “conserve and improve natural ecosystems while protecting human health and well-being.”
 Along with this, the EPA wants to have incentives to motivate companies and developers to have green engineering in mind when they produce their products.
 They want green engineering to become the norm as technology moves forward.
-The development of green engineering across communities and across the globe will promote a more sustainable way of life as humans continue to rely on technology to improve their daily lives.
+The development of green engineering across communities and across the globe will promote a more sustainable way of life as humans continue to rely on technologies to improve their daily lives.